mrsrmn/MObot/README.md

 # MObot
-MO is an tag bot made with discord.py and SQLite
+MO is a tag bot made with discord.py (Python) and SQLite